twisted/pydoctor/docs/source/codedoc.rst

         def __init__(self):
             self.ivar = []
             """This docstring describes an instance variable."""

+Attribute docstrings are not part of the Python language itself (`PEP 224 <https://www.python.org/dev/peps/pep-0224/>`_ was rejected), so these docstrings are not available at runtime.

 For long docstrings, start with a short summary, followed by an empty line::